Skip to main content

 Efficacy Endpoints and Clinical Guidelines

 Regulatory bodies and clinical organizations collaborate to define what constitutes “efficacy.”
 It is a multi-faceted concept that goes beyond a single lab value.
-The Endocrine Society’s guidelines, which heavily influence clinical practice and regulatory thinking, provide a framework for this assessment.
+The Endocrine Society’s clinical practice guidelines, which heavily influence clinical practice and regulatory thinking, provide a framework for this assessment.

 The following table outlines key areas of evaluation and the general findings from clinical research that inform regulatory decisions.